 Low-impact as it may be, gardening can involve a fair amount of bending and twisting, so it’s important that this hobby is still done in a safe way; even light stretching and warm-ups can be recommended beforehand.
 Older gardeners should be careful to not overexert themselves if they’ve recently experienced a long period of inactivity.
-A raised plant bed is a safer option; especially where mobility or joint pain is an issue, or when crouching and bending is not ideal.
+Utilizing a raised plant bed or vertical hydroponics are safer options; especially where mobility or joint pain is an issue, or when crouching and bending is not ideal.

 Increase Mental Serenity

 Gardening is a relaxing, even therapeutic activity; but it turns out, there’s some science behind that statement, as well.
 Therapeutic gardens for the elderly are gaining popularity across the country.

 There are several reasons for this increase in popularity.
 According to a study conducted by Bristol University in the United Kingdom, soil contains a bacteria that is shown to trigger the release of serotonin, a chemical produced by the brain that reduces anxiety and improves one’s mood.
 Simply put, getting your hands dirty by planting and weeding out your garden can make you feel happier.

 Another study, this one conducted by Johns Hopkins University, found that people who helped maintain a community garden felt a greater sense of belonging and camaraderie with their fellow gardeners.
 Both of these findings are significant when looking at the impact gardening can have on a person’s mental state.